 For example, here’s a close reading lesson from the Teaching Channel titled The Omnivore’s Dilemma: The Secrets Behind What You Eat by Michael Pollan.
 In the YouTube video (Stabrowski, 2014), the teacher demonstrates how to guide a group of students through a series of questions to see how the author has personified corn as an evil King and how corn has chased poor innocent animals and other crops off of the farm.
 If the students do not arrive at the conclusion that corn is evil, then the teacher stated she would have to rewind (meaning re-teach) that portion of the lesson so that the students all understood this fact.
 Students were to read the text once to get the gist of the text.
 Then the teacher, or a good reader, would read the text aloud while the students listened and thought about the text-dependent (pre-made) questions they were given to answer.
 Next the student would answer the questions, perhaps sharing their answers with their neighbor, and finally, the entire class would discuss the questions and answers.
 Students were not to go outside of the text to research whether corn had any nutritional benefits or how it is exported to feed other countries during the lesson at this time.
 They were not to bring up any personal thoughts about corn; only evidence from the text was to be used.
-They were then instructed to correct or add to their answers so that they were in conformity the class discussion.
+They were then instructed to correct or add to their answers so that they were in conformity with the class discussion.
 Here we have a very concerted effort, and an entire class period, directed to making sure students have an exact understanding of what the author’s intentions, both explicit (with evidence from the text) and implied are.
-Students have read the authors point of view, discussed the author’s point of view, and written about the author’s point of view.
+Students have read the author’s point of view, discussed the author’s point of view, and written about the author’s point of view.
 By this time, they are invested in the author’s point of view.
 It is pretty hard for an elementary or middle school student to disagree after this much effort has been put into understanding the author’s viewpoint.

-Pearson (2013), a member of the Common Core Validation Committee and proponent of the standards, stated that these recommendations seemed to squelch the activation of students’ prior knowledge (since all knowledge is remanded to the text) and the freedom to evaluate and compare based upon this prohibited “outside” knowledge.
+Pearson (2013), a member of the Common Core Validation Committee and proponent of the standards, stated that these recommendations for close reading seemed to squelch the activation of students’ prior knowledge (since all knowledge is remanded to the text), and the freedom to evaluate and compare is based upon this prohibited “outside” knowledge.
 While he is concerned about the fact that cognitive learning theory is being neglected by this approach, he raises a more important issue – the suppression of freedom by the students and teachers to include other perspectives and considerations in addition to those advocated by the text and the author.
-Pearson simply explains this as a misunderstanding on the part of the authors on the process of comprehension and that prior knowledge cannot be turned off or on at will. hen one learns about the authors’ points can one then use that information to build upon the next selected reading of the author, extending the first selected text into the second, into the entire chapter, into the book, or must the reader be remanded to the selected piece in front of them?
+Pearson simply explains this as a misunderstanding on the part of the authors on the process of comprehension and that prior knowledge cannot be turned off or on at will.
+Pearson queries that when one learns about the authors’ points, can one then use that information to build upon the next selected reading of the author, extending the first selected text into the second, into the entire chapter, into the book, or must the reader be remanded to the selected piece in front of them?